khoih-prog/RP2040_Slow_PWM/README.md

 ---

-Now with these new `16 ISR-based PWM channels` (while consuming only **1 hardware timer**), the maximum interval is practically unlimited (limited only by unsigned long miliseconds).
+Now with these new `16 ISR-based PWM channels` (while consuming only **1 hardware timer**), the maximum interval is practically unlimited (limited only by unsigned long milliseconds).
 The accuracy is nearly perfect compared to software PWM channels.
 The most important feature is they're ISR-based PWM channels Therefore, their executions are not blocked by bad-behaving functions / tasks.
 This important feature is absolutely necessary for mission-critical tasks.

 The [ISR_16_PWMs_Array_Complex](examples/ISR_16_PWMs_Array_Complex) example will demonstrate the nearly perfect accuracy compared to software PWM channels by printing the actual elapsed microsecs / millisecs of each type of PWM channels.